DePaul University > Admission & Aid > Financial Aid > Financial Aid Basics

 You’ll automatically be considered for most types of aid when you complete the Free Application for Federal Student Aid (FAFSA).
-Apply for Aid lists all the steps to complete the application.

 Important Dates — many aid programs operate on a first-come, first-served basis.

-Once we have all your materials, our team begins the award process and will notify you when we’ve assembled your award package.
-You can monitor your awards and your account through the student portal, Campus Connect.
+Once we have all your materials, our team begins the award process and will notify you when we’ve assembled your award offer.
+You can

 In most cases, your aid will be credited to your account — a process called disbursement — at the start of each term.
 Learn more about how you’ll

-The Family Educational Rights and Privacy Act of 1974 (FERPA) covers the privacy of student records maintained by institutions such as DePaul.
+Family Educational Rights and Privacy Act of 1974 (FERPA) covers the privacy of student records maintained by institutions such as DePaul.
 FERPA ensures that you can inspect your own records, correct any misinformation and determine what information, if any, that DePaul may release about you.

 Watch Financial Aid TV videos